DwynDelosReyes/LCS-Capstone-3/README.md

 # LCS-Capstone-3
-HTML website returns a random trivia about computers through an API.
+An HTML website that returns a random trivia about computers through an API.